MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

     :::image type="content" source="images/it-toolkit-recover-start.png" alt-text="Screenshot of Recovery Tool page.":::

 3. On the **Select Device** screen, choose the specific Surface device that you wish to recover.
 The toolkit displays a list of managed devices and a dropdown menu for all supported devices.
-Select Next.
+Select **Next**.

+> [!NOTE]
+> Recovery images for Surface Pro (11th Edition) and Surface Laptop (7th Edition) will be available when commercial devices ship in September 2024.

     :::image type="content" source="images/it-toolkit-recovery-select.png" alt-text="Screenshot of Select Device page.":::